 If lightning harms steel structures, then driving through a thunderstorm in a car would be a very unpopular idea.
 The truth is, the frames of pre-engineered steel buildings act as a “shield” that transfers most of the energy of a lightning strike down to the ground, leaving the objects and people inside them virtually unaffected.
 This phenomenon is known as Faraday shielding.
 The building itself becomes a Faraday cage that equally distributes the charges throughout its surface and keeps you well protected.

 Just because you’re “shielded” from the brunt of a lightning strike doesn’t mean your building is completely safe.
 Anything in contact with the building itself like electrical appliances can get fried from the sudden surge of energy.
 Therefore, it’s still preferable to have lightning protection systems in place to avoid potentially expensive damage.

-Metal Warehouse Inc. is your trusted provider of steel and metal construction kits for carports, sheds and buildings as well as fencing equipment.
+Metal Warehouse Inc. is your trusted provider of steel and metal construction kits for carports, sheds and buildings.
 Give us a call at (903) 771-2058, or fill out our online contact form to request a free quote today.